Report Contents and Summaries

-This section features a high-level review of microprocessors, microcontrollers, and digital signal processors, all which fall under the banner of the microcomponent market.
+The McClean Report features a high-level review of microprocessors, microcontrollers, and digital signal processors, all which fall under the banner of the microcomponent market.
 See how each of these segments contributes to the total microcomponent market.

 From humble beginnings in 1971, microprocessors have emerged to be among the most closely followed of all IC products.
 Nearly everyone recognizes Intel's dominance in the microprocessor business, but what about processors for mobile devices such as smartphones and tablet PCs?
 What does Intel's processor roadmap hold in store?
 Can Intel achieve processor dominance in the market for portable handheld devices or will ARM-based processors continue to gain market momentum?
 Learn IC Insights' take on the MPU market and review our forecast of market size, unit shipments, and average selling price.

 Analog signals can be thought of as those that represent elements and conditions experienced in the "real" world.
 These include factors such as light, sound, temperature, and pressure.
 Analog signals are a continuous representation of phenomena in terms of points along a scale.
-Hype and hoopla surrounding advances in the world of digital ICs often overshadows developments in the analog IC business, but as noted in this section, the analog market continues to play a steady role in the IC industry.
+Hype and hoopla surrounding advances in the world of digital ICs often overshadows developments in the analog IC business, but the analog market continues to play a steady role in the IC industry.
 Important market, unit shipment, and pricing data for the overall analog market and for individual segments within this market (e.g., amplifiers, interface, comparators, etc.) are provided.